troessner/articles/2016-04-23-lessons-learned-from-some-of-the-best-ruby-codebases-part-1.markdown

 Concord.new(:a, :b, :c, :d)
 ```

-The idea is that because `Concord` creates a positional arguments interface constructor, the limit of 3 guarantees you do not overuse Concord.
+The idea is that because `Concord` creates a positional arguments interface constructor, the limit of 3 guarantees you do not overuse `Concord`.

 ### [Procto](https://github.com/snusnu/procto)